tessercat/graceland-web/notes.md

-Eternal because every ending is a new beginning, infinite because everything circles back to where it started, perfect because it moves indivisibly as one.
-Indescribably vast, it dwindles to nothing at all.
+Eternal because every ending is a new beginning, infinite because everything circles back to where it started, perfect because it moves indivisibly as one, inconceivably vast, dwindling to nothing at all.

 Love gives us courage, saving lets us spend, not bossing people around gets the best results.